Portal vein thrombosis

 Associated findings of portal hypertension may, of course, be evident.

-- beware slow or turbulent flow artefacts
+beware slow or turbulent flow artefacts

-- acute thrombus may have high signal
+acute thrombus may have high signal

-- chronic thrombus may be low and appear as flow voids
+chronic thrombus may be low and appear as flow voids

-- beware slow flow-related artefacts
+beware slow flow-related artefacts

-- tumour thrombus is typically hyperintense
+tumor thrombus is typically hyperintense

 T1 + C (Gad)

-- tumour thrombus enhancement may be detectable on postcontrast dynamic sequences
+tumor thrombus enhancement may be detectable on postcontrast dynamic sequences

-- transient hepatic intensity differences (THID) may be seen in the arterial/early portal phase if the thrombus occludes only a branch of the portal vein, as the hepatic artery takes on the affected lobe/segment's perfusion
+transient hepatic intensity differences (THID) may be seen in the arterial/early portal phase if the thrombus occludes only a branch of the portal vein, as the hepatic artery takes on the affected lobe/segment's perfusion

-- 3D contrast enhanced MRA (98% sensitive and 99% specific) 2
+3D contrast-enhanced MRA (98% sensitive and 99% specific) 2

-- bland thrombus: no or slight FDG-avidity
+bland thrombus: no or slight FDG-avidity

-- tumour thrombus: moderately to highly FDG-avid
+tumor thrombus: moderately to highly FDG-avid

-- suggested optimal cutoff value: max SUV 2.3-3.6 8,11
+suggested optimal cutoff value: max SUV 2.3-3.6 8,11

-- possible visualisation of further sites of thrombosis
+possible visualization of further sites of thrombosis

 Treatment and prognosis

 Even with treatment, half of affected patients go on to chronic occlusion 3.
-Surgical shunt formation may be useful for patient with portal hypertension.
+Surgical shunt formation may be useful for a patient with portal hypertension.

-Porta hepatis masses (e.g. lymph-nodes, cholangiocarcinomas) may compress the portal vein and may be confused for portal vein thrombus.
+Porta hepatis masses (e.g. lymph nodes, cholangiocarcinomas) may compress the portal vein and may be confused for portal vein thrombus.
 They may, of course, co-exist with portal vein thrombosis.